Register Login

 How Much Of A Deposit Do I Need To Buy My First Home?

-For most buyers buying their first home a minimum deposit or sown payment will be in the 3-5 percent range of the purchase price.
+For most buyers buying their first home, a minimum deposit or down payment will be in the 3-5 percent range of the purchase price.
 There are a handful of programs that may allow you to put less down but are limited and hard to find.

 Can A Massachusetts First Time Home Buyer With Bad Credit Buy a Home?

-If you have are a first time homebuyer with bad credit, it is still be possible to buy a house.
+If you are a first-time homebuyer with bad credit, it is still possible to buy a house.
 It is easier than you think to purchase a home with bad credit.
-While you may have some challenges along the way and you may end up paying a little more for your mortgage, don’t give up on owning a home because of less than stellar credit.
+While you may have some challenges along the way and end up paying a little more for your mortgage, don’t give up on owning a home because of less-than-stellar credit.

 Not all, but many Massachusetts FTHB’s are needing a low money down program.
 Many Massachusetts loan programs can have a down payment as low as 3% of the purchase price.
 Some of the loan programs available to a MA first time home buyer are: